YinhaoHe/Ardent-page/README.md

 1. Install Node.js
 2. Download/clone this repository
 3. Open the folder and type `npm install`
 4. Type `npm start` to run.
-It should be running on `localhost:3000` unless you have other applications running simultaneously
+It should be running on `localhost:3000`
 5. Hit `Ctrl+C` to stop running

 ### Built With